d0rich/th2-docs/content/getting-started/install-demo/create-env/_index.md

 ---
-title: Create th2 environment
+title: "Step 5: Create th2 environment"
 weight: 25
 chapter: false
 ---

-During this step you will add final component to the environment schema.
+During this step you will add the final component to the environment schema.
 This component is **"th2 environment"**.
 ![](images/Demo-cluster-components-5-final.drawio.png)